Financial-Times/n-tracking/docs/page-attention.md

 ## Why?

 Journalists want to know if visitors are reading their articles.
-We record  the time a user spends interacting with the page and how far they scroll so that this data can be used to calculate whether a page view was also a [quality read].
-The quality read metric is surfaced in [Lantern].
+To do this we record the time a user spends interacting with the page and how far they scroll.
+This data can then be used to calculate whether a page view constitutes a [quality read].
+The quality read metric is surfaced in the internal analytics tool [Lantern].

 [quality read]: https://docs.google.com/document/d/1hkU31FTEQmsRCqVzQebEf--QCw4QncMtutYxdGw8QmE/edit
 [Lantern]: https://lantern.ft.com/